Wall panelling design tool

 & spacing calculator

 Most wall panelling calculators give you numbers in a table.
 This one draws the actual wall so you can see what the panels will look like before you start cutting MDF.
-It works for board and batten, shaker panels, wainscoting, grid layouts, and anything else with rectangular panels and battens.
+It works for board and batten, shaker panels, wainscoting, picture frame moulding, square panelling, grid accent walls, and anything else with rectangular panels and battens.

 What the tool does

-There is a dado rail option that splits the wall at chair height for wainscoting styles, and an inner panel mode that adds a second frame inside each panel for a raised panelling look.
+There is a dado rail option that splits the wall at chair height for wainscoting and half-wall panelling styles, and an inner panel mode that adds a second frame inside each panel for a raised panelling look (sometimes called picture frame moulding or box moulding).
 Both show up in the cut list.

-When the layout looks right, the cut list gives you every batten strip with its length, quantity, and type: horizontal, vertical, inner, and dado rail.
+When the layout looks right, the cut list tells you how many battens to buy and the total linear metres of MDF strip you need.
 You pick a corner joint mode (mitre or butt) and the lengths adjust.
-Download it as a CSV or print the full layout with all the measurements labelled.
+Enter your material prices per metre in the cost estimator to see how much your panelling project will cost.
+Download everything as a CSV or print the full layout with all the measurements labelled.

 How to plan your wall panelling layout

-Measure your wall width and height in millimetres.
-If it is not perfectly square, measure a few points and use the largest.
+Measure your wall width and height.
+If the wall is not perfectly square, measure a few points and use the largest.
 For half-wall panelling or wainscoting, measure just the section you want to panel.
+Switch to centimetres or inches using the unit toggle if you prefer not to work in millimetres.

 Set your batten width, gap sizes, and border widths.
 Drag the handles on the canvas to fine-tune spacing.
 Use the equalise buttons if you want all rows or columns the same size.
-Turn on the dado rail or inner panels if the style calls for it.
+Turn on the dado rail for wainscoting or inner panels for picture frame moulding.

-When it looks right, open the cut list and pick your corner joint mode.
-The list shows everything you need to cut, grouped by type and length.
+When it looks right, share your design with a link so someone else can take a look.
+Then open the cut list and pick your corner joint mode.
+The list shows everything you need to cut, grouped by type and length, with total linear metres so you know how much MDF to buy.
+Add your material prices to see an estimated project cost.
 Download the CSV or print the layout to take to the workshop.

 Common questions